chstan/arpes/docs/dot-S-functionality.md

 # Data Abstraction

-The core data primitive in PyPES is the `xarray.DataArray`.
+The core data primitive in PyARPES is the `xarray.DataArray`.
 However, adding additional scientific functionality is needed since `xarray` provides only very general functionality.
 The approach that we take is described in some detail in the `xarray` documentation at [extending xarray](http://xarray.pydata.org/en/stable/internals.html#extending-xarray), which allows putting additional functionality on all arrays and datasets on particular, registered attributes.

-In PyPES we use a few of these:
+In PyARPES we use a few of these:

 1. `.S` attribute: functionality associated with spectra (physics here)
 2. `.T` attribute: general abstract functionality that could reasonably be a part of `xarray` core